 In this research, we aim to evaluate the potential of European Space Agency (ESA) Sentinel-2 multispectral broadband (MSBB) and recently available Italian Space Agency (Agenzia Spaziale Italiana - ASI) PRecursore IperSpettrale della Missione Applicativa (PRISMA) hyperspectral narrowband (HNB) data to estimate and predict the abundance of macro- and micro-nutrients in crops critical to evaluating nutritional status at the agricultural field level.

-The overall goal of the HyNutri is to perform an experimental campaign to investigate the potential of MSBBs and HNBs to estimate and predict the concentration of two macro-nutrients (K and P) and four micronutrients (Calcium-Ca, Iron-Fe, Magnesium-Mg and Zinc-Zn) in final agricultural production that are essential to improving human nutrition.
+The overall goal of the HyNutri is to perform an experimental campaign to investigate the potential of MSBBs and HNBs to estimate and predict the concentration of two macro-nutrients (Calcium-Ca, Magnesium-Mg, Potassium-K and Phosphorus-P) and two micronutrients (Iron-Fe, and Zinc-Zn) in final agricultural production that are essential to improving human nutrition.
 The concentrations of two additional crop macronutrients (nitrogen-N and Sulfur-S) will also be estimated, given their deficiency in agricultural production and widespread application in soil amendments.